 Another option may be to provide collateral for the loan.
 Similar to the security deposit for a secured credit card, using collateral to secure a loan reduces the lender’s risk and can help you get approved despite having a high-risk profile.

-Cosigned Debt is a Big Responsibility, for Both Parties
+Cosigned Debt is a Big Responsibility for Both Parties

 Consigning is a huge responsibility that requires a lot of trust.
 So don’t be surprised is people you ask to be cosigners are hesitant to take on what could be a substantial financial risk they have no control over.

 If you have a strong relationship with your prospective cosigner, then that person may be more willing to help you.
-Conversely, if you default on a loan that someone has cosigned for you, t can potentially ruin your relationship and they may never trust you again.
+Conversely, if you default on a loan that someone has cosigned for you, it can potentially ruin your relationship and they may never trust you again.